psychopy/psychopy/docs/source/installation.rst

 Linux:
 ~~~~~~~~~~~~~~~~~~~~~~
-PsychoPy is in the Debian packages index so users of debian-based distributions (e.g. Ubuntu) can simply do;
+PsychoPy is in the Debian packages index so users of Debian-based distributions (e.g. Ubuntu) can simply do;

     ``sudo apt-get install psychopy``

-For non-debian systems you need to install the dependencies below manually and then PsychoPy (with easy_install?).
+For non-Debian systems you need to install the dependencies below manually and then PsychoPy (with easy_install?).
 Thanks to Yaroslav Halchenko for his work on the Debian package.

 .. _dependencies: